AI-Assisted Hardware Design with Flux

 Learn more about AI testing and debugging

-Getting Started with Copilot
+Getting Started with Flux

-To begin using Flux Copilot:
+To begin using Flux:

 - Open any Flux project